Zacks Earnings Trends Highlights: Walmart, Target, AT&T and Microsoft

 Here are the key points:

-· On the positive side, Q3 estimates have gone up the most for the Energy sector, but the revisions trend has been positive for the Auto and Utilities sectors as well.

-The overall corporate profitability picture emerging from the Q2 earnings season, with over 90% of S&P 500 results out, continues to show stability and resilience in key earnings drivers like consumer and business spending.
+The overall corporate profitability picture emerging from the Q2 earnings season, with 96% of S&P 500 results out, continues to show stability and resilience in key earnings drivers like consumer and business spending.

 While this stability and resilience run contrary to worries of an imminent economic slowdown or even a recession, we are starting to see tell-tale signs of emerging weakness in both consumer and business spending.